Sean Waite, Assistant Professor

 Gender differences in the early career earnings of university graduates: Evidence from Canada’s National Graduate Survey

-Social Sciences and Humanities Research Council of Canada Insight Development Grant (IDG), Employment Discrimination and the Labour Market Experiences of Canada’s LGBTQ Population with Nicole Denier (collaborator), $71,000.
-2017-2019
+Principal Investigator: Social Sciences and Humanities Research Council of Canada Insight Development Grant (IDG), Employment Discrimination and the Labour Market Experiences of Canada’s LGBTQ Population with Nicole Denier (collaborator), $71,000.
+2017-2020

-SSHRB Internal Seed Research Grant, What can survey and administrative data tell us about Canada's LGBT community?
+Principal Investigator: SSHRB Internal Seed Research Grant, What can survey and administrative data tell us about Canada's LGBT community?
 Where we stand and what the future holds. $20,578.
-2018-2019
+2018-2020

-Canadian Institute of Health Research (CIHR), Planning Grant, Partnership Development for Community-Based Research on LGBTQ Identity, Poverty and Health.
-Collaborator with Lori Ross, Dalla Lana School of Public Health at the University of Toronto.
+Collaborator: Canadian Institute of Health Research (CIHR), Planning Grant, Partnership Development for Community-Based Research on LGBTQ Identity, Poverty and Health with Lori Ross (principal investigator), Dalla Lana School of Public Health at the University of Toronto. $10,000.
 2017.

 July 18, 2018 “Who gets hitched?: Documenting Selectivity into Partnership Among LGB and Heterosexual Canadians” Nicole Denier (presenter), Sean Waite and Vesna Pajovic at the International Sociological Association.
 Session: Demography of LGBTI Populations.
 Toronto Ontario.